IAmFarrokhnejad/A-Children-Website/README.md

 # A-Children-Website
-A website for children(frontend)
+## A website for children(frontend)

 This is the first web project I developed using HTML, CSS, and JavaScript.
-Website includes a game for kids.
-Furthur details are in "about" page.

-I may add more games to it in future.
+The website features an interactive game designed for children.
+Further details can be found on the "About" page.